-- Extra cords– My husband is a cord hoarder!
-Just kidding.
-But he does like to have an over abundance of cords.
-Go through what you realistically need and let go of the rest.
+- Extra cords– Go through what you realistically need and let go of the rest.

 - Old DVD’s– My husband has a HUGE DVD collection that he NEVER watches.
 We decided to keep a few he loves and the rest are going in the donate box!

-- Old CD’s you never listen to– If this one is tough for you, save a few of your favorties, take pictures for the memories of the others and add them to your donate box.
+- Old CD’s you never listen to– If this one is tough for you, save a few of your favorites, take pictures for the memories of the others and add them to your donation box.
 There are much more clutter friendly ways to listen to music these days.
-You could even put a few in a timecapsule box for you kids.
+You could even put a few in a time capsule box for you kids.
 That sounds fun!

-- Old cell phones– I am notorious for saving old cell phones.
-I suggest trying to sell them on eBay or just getting rid of them all together.
+- Old cell phones– I suggest trying to sell them on eBay or just getting rid of them all together.